 Fortunately, Just Recruitment’s consultants have decades of experience to draw on.
 They’ve waded their way through a lot of cover letters in their time.
 So we asked them for tips on how to get your cover letter just right.
 Here’s what they had to say.

 Make it personal.
-“Always address the letter to someone, rather than just the company,” says Victoria Griffiths from the Haverhill office.
+“Always address the letter to someone, rather than just the company,” says Bridie James from the Witham office.
 “Doing so shows that you’ve taken time to find out more about your prospective employer.
 It’s an indication that you really care about the role.”

 Think about the role.
-“Tailor your cover letter for each application, highlighting skills that are especially relevant to that role,” says Joe Grimmer from the Ipswich office.
+“Tailor your cover letter for each application, highlighting skills that are especially relevant to that role,” says Bridie James.
 “You should also include a specific mention of why you want to work for that company in particular, perhaps by referencing awards it has won or notable achievements from the last few years.
-Make it seem as though you’re interested in the company for an ideological reason, rather than just your monthly pay cheque.
-That way, you’ll give the recruiter a reason to follow up your application.”
+Make it seem as though you’re interested in the company for an ideological reason, rather than just your monthly paycheque.
+That way, you’ll give the recruiter a reason to follow up on your application.”